Terms of Use

 • New Provider Details: The client must provide the name and contact information of the new MSP or IT personnel.
 This information should include the company name (if applicable), contact person, email address, and phone number.

 • Authorization: An explicit authorization from the client, permitting CoreRecon to transfer all client information/data to the new MSP or IT person.
-This authorization must be sent to CoreRecon either by email at info@CoreRecon.com or by mail to CoreRecon’s mailing official address.
+This authorization must be sent to CoreRecon either by email at info@CoreRecon.com or by mail to CoreRecon’s official mailing address.

 5. Data Transfer Process